Inventory is a collection of goods that a business has for sale and/or the materials used to produce goods intended for sale.

 This is inventory that is stored in reserve to safeguard against stock shortages.

-This is a transactional document sent to a customer after a purchase is made but before the order fulfilment cycle is complete.
+This is a transactional document sent to a customer after a purchase is made but before the order fulfillment cycle is complete.

 Stock Keeping Unit (SKU)